 Is Europe’s energy crisis over?

-One year on from the start of the Russia-Ukraine conflict, we examine five charts which show how the resulting energy crisis has affected Europe.
+One year on from Russia’s illegal and tragic invasion of Ukraine, we examine five charts which show how the resulting energy crisis has affected Europe.

-Alongside the ongoing devastating human consequences of the Russia-Ukraine conflict, it also prompted a crisis in wider Europe.
+Alongside the ongoing devastating human consequences of Russia’s shocking invasion of Ukraine a year ago, it prompted a crisis in wider Europe.

 From a financial markets point of view, this was mainly felt via spiking energy prices as Western nations imposed sanctions on Russian oil and Russia later cut off natural gas supplies.